Doberman Pinscher: Your Complete Guide

 But the Doberman is far more than a guard dog.

-For active families, experienced breeders, and dedicated dog owners, the Doberman Pinscher can be an extraordinary lifelong companion — when properly trained and cared for.
+For active families, experienced breeders, and dedicated dog owners, the Doberman Pinscher can be an extraordinary Doberman Pinscher companion — when properly trained and cared for.

 This complete guide covers everything you need to know about the Doberman Pinscher dog breed, including history, temperament, health, training, care, and whether this breed fits your lifestyle in Australia or worldwide.